 Students seeking admission for the Spring must submit a completed application by November 15.
-Students seeking admission for the Summer must submit a completed application by March 15.
 Students seeking admission for the Fall must submit a completed application by July 1.
 For international applicants, the Fall deadline is March 15th and the Spring deadline is August 22nd.